ansible/workshops/exercises/ansible_security/1.3-snort/README.md

     ids_provider: snort
 ```

-Next, we import the role `ids_rule_facts` and provide a search string to identify the rule we are looking for.
-In our example it makes sense to use the `uricontent` rule option:
+Next, we import the role `ids_rule_facts`.
+We also need to provide a search string to identify the rule we are looking for.
+In our example, considering the rule we have created, it makes sense to use the `uricontent` rule option for this purpose.

 ```yaml
 ---